 His Sovereign Hand

 We continue to see God’s sovereign hand of grace on Paul and his God-ordained journey.
-Instead of being put in the regular prison, he is allowed to live in his own house for a period of time to enable him to preach and share the gospel message openly.
+Instead of being put in the regular prison, he is allowed to live in his own house for a time to enable him to preach and share the gospel message openly.
 He does so first with the Jews as was his custom.
 Though there were some who accepted the truth, the nation as a whole, continued to reject it.

 This post may contain affiliate links, but I only recommend books and resources that I believe are theologically sound and beneficial to the reader.
 Thank you for supporting this blog and ministry by supporting my links!